 A healthy digestive system is the keystone of good health.

 To really make sure your immune system is strong it is essential to eat a diet of REAL, nutrient-dense food.
 This will not only reduce the amount of free radicals added from your diet, but also helps to build a healthy digestive system.
 When you have a strong digestive system, your body is able to absorb the nutrients it needs from good food, inflammation is minimal and short-lasting, and your immune system is able to function at its best.

-Basically, your body needs an infusion of nutrient-dense food each and every day, not just ”immunity boosting” supplements on the days you’re feeling under the weather.
+Basically, your body needs an infusion of nutrient-dense foods each and every day, not just “immunity boosting” supplements on the days you're feeling under the weather.

-Here are 6 foods you may be missing for a healthy immune system:
+Here are 6 immune boosting foods you may be missing:

 1 – Bone broth

 Your grandma was right.
 Homemade soup is one of the best remedies to strengthen your immune system and provide a solid foundation of health.